RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us001/Readme.md

-# US006 - Create a Task
+# US001 - As a Human Resources Manager (HRM), I want to register skills that a collaborator may have

 [Requirements Engineering](01.requirements-engineering/Readme.md)